dai0304/aws-client-spring-boot-configuration/README.ja.md

 Copyright (C) 2018 Daisuke Miyamoto

 Distributed under the Apache License v2.0.
-See the file copyright/LICENSE.txt.
+See the file [LICENSE](LICENSE).